 - Applicants who are permanent residents or foreign nationals must be enrolled in a doctoral program at a Canadian institution.

 * The Foundation recognizes that many doctoral students are working on research projects that are interdisciplinary and qualify as advanced research in the social sciences and humanities, regardless of their faculty or department affiliation.
-Most importantly, all applicants must relate their research to one or more of the Foundation’s central themes.
-Due to a large volume of requests, the Foundation is not able to assess the eligibility of individuals’ research topics by email or over the phone.
+Most importantly, all applicants must relate their research to one or more of the Foundation’s four themes.
+Due to the large volume of requests, the Foundation is not able to assess the eligibility of individuals’ research topics by email or over the phone.

 * To date, the Foundation has offered scholarships to students in many fields, including public health, anthropology, communications, criminology, law, economics, history, literature, philosophy, religion, environmental sciences and political science.